University of CEMA: Executive

-The university offers a lot of executives programs such as Sport Business, Change Management, Behavioral Economics, Customer Experience and many others.
+The university offers a lot of executive programs such as Sport Business, Change Management, Behavioral Economics, Customer Experience, and many others.

 Research and publications

 The institution has five of its own research centers: the Center for Applied Economics (CEA), the Center for the Economy of Creativity (CEC), the Center for Research in Management, Entrepreneurship and Investments (CIMEI), the Interdisciplinary Center for Politics, Business and Economics and the Organization and Productivity Studies (CEOP).

-In each of them, tasks are undertaken that contribute to the development of science, technology and human culture.
-The research carried out at the CEMA University over the years is reflected in hundreds of working documents.
-They are among the 2% most consulted in the world according to REPEC (Research Papers in Economics), an entity that compiles access to virtual libraries on the Web.
-In addition, UCEMA has created and distributes the Journal of Applied Economics worldwide.1 It also publishes the journal Temas de Management and Revista UCEMA.

 Currently, one of his research works highlighted and consulted by many media is the Executive Professional Basket (CPE).
 The CPE evaluates the cost of a representative consumption basket for the family group of an executive professional.

 Student Life

 Sport

 UCEMA actively participates in sports tournaments organized by the University Amateur Sports Association (ADAU).
 UCEMA teams participate in tennis, chess, football, and golf.
 Physical activity and sporting events take place during the weekends and training take place on weekdays in the evening hours.
 In addition to these, there are football practices organized by students from the university.